Ways to Give

-- Percentage Bequest: Shenandoah National Park Trust receives a percentage of your estate.
+- Percentage Bequest: the Shenandoah National Park Trust receives a percentage of your estate.

-Please consult with your attorney or financial advisor to determine which alternative is appropriate for you.
+Please consult with your attorney or financial adviser to determine which alternative is appropriate for you.

 Suggested language for your will or trust or for a codicil: